Comparing Translation and Jaquet functor over general linear groups

-We now discuss the dual version of theorem \ref{main}, specifically the commutativity of following diagram:
+We now discuss the dual version of diagram \eqref{diagram: compability}:

-It can be deduced from the following diagrams:
+It can be deduced from the following commutative diagrams:

 Here, each of the four $\sim$ is an equivalence of categories induced from Hermitian dual.
-The $\theta$ denotes the natural isomorphism in theorem \ref{main}, The two $c$ assert the compability between $\Gamma_{n, m}$ and Hermitian dual, as established in \cite[Theorem 7.5]{Chan23}.
-To complete the picture, it remains to explain the compability of Hermitian dual with translation and Jacquet functor, which are given by the natural isomorphism $r$ and $h$ respectively.
+The $\theta$ denotes the natural isomorphism for \eqref{diagram: compability}, The two $c$ assert the compatibility between $\Gamma_{n, m}$ and Hermitian dual, as established in \cite[Theorem 7.5]{Chan23}.
+To complete the picture, it remains to explain the compatibility of Hermitian dual with translation and Jacquet functor, which are given by the natural isomorphism $r$ and $h$ respectively.